← Back to ArticlesTraining Tips

 IFL TV

-• Why it's good.
+• Why it is good.
 UK-focused boxing media outlet with interviews, news, and fight coverage.
 Good access to British fighters and promoters.

-• What you'll find.
+• What you will find.
 Interviews with fighters and trainers, fight week content, and UK boxing news.
 Gives insight into the professional side of the sport.

 • Best for.
 UK boxing fans wanting to follow the British scene.